Labor Day pays tribute to the contributions and achievements of American workers*, and an all-American cookout is traditionally on the menu?

 The word kebab† refers to fish, meat or vegetables that are roasted or grilled on a skewer or spit.
 In the U.S., “skewers” has become the term used outside of Mediterranean restaurants.

 This Labor Day we’re going kebab crazy, with grilled skewers and Greek and Middle Eastern sides, the latter called mezze in Greek.

-Instead of an American buffet with grilled whole foods like brats, burgers, chicken, fish, franks or steaks, we’re grilling skewers of some of the same:
+Instead of an American buffet with grilled whole foods like brats, burgers, chicken, fish, franks or steaks, we’re grilling skewers of some of the same meats: